divonlan/genozip/docs/genocat.rst

 | *Note*: The entire file header is included if any part of it is.
 | *Note*: Line numbers are taken before any additional filters are applied.

+.. option:: -K, --kraken filename.
+Load a .kraken.genozip file for use with --taxid.

+| See: :ref:`kraken`

+.. option:: -k, --taxid [^]taxid[+0].
+Show only lines than match the Taxonomy ID <taxid>. ^ for a negative search. +0 means <taxid> AND unclassified.
+Requires either using in combination with --kraken or for the file to have been compressed with genozip --kraken.

+| See: :ref:`kraken`

 .. option:: -G, --drop-genotypes.
 (VCF) Output the data without the samples and FORMAT column.

           |